 If a trauma caused your gums to bleed, applying a cold compress on the affected area can be the best way to deal with it.
 It might seem complicated but it’s actually quite simple to accomplish.
 Applying an ice pack on the cheek, near the affected area, would already suffice.

 You might be tempted to suck on an ice cube or crunch some ice chips but it’s not recommended in some occasions.
-The low temperature affects your teeth and might hurt you in another way, so it’s just best to stick with the ice pack on your cheek method.
+The low temperature affects your teeth and might hurt you in another way.
+So it’s just best to stick with the ice pack on your cheek method.

 It’s a well known fact that applying pressure on the injured area can stop bleeding so this method can also work for your gums in some cases.
 Doing this will help slow down the blood flow, so there would be less blood that your body can release.

-This is only recommended if you have healthy gums, however, and if the bleeding is caused by trauma.
+This is only recommended if you have healthy gums and if the bleeding is caused by trauma.
 Experts recommend to apply direct pressure on the injured gum to control the bleeding.

-Preventing Gum Bleeding: 8 Ways to Keep Your Gums Healthy
+Ways To Keep Your Gums Healthy

 By learning a few tricks in keeping your gums in great health, you might not even have to suffer from bleeding gums ever again.

-So if you absolutely don’t want to experience bleeding gums again, this is one of the best ways to achieve your goal.
+So if you absolutely don’t want to experience bleeding gums ever again, this is one of the best ways to achieve your goal.

 How do you practice good oral hygiene?
 Here are the most basic tips that you should keep in mind: